MikhailStartsev/sp_tool/README.md

 # V. CONTACT

-For feedback and collaboration you can contact Mikhail Startsev via mikhail.startsev@tum.de.
+For feedback and collaboration you can contact Mikhail Startsev via mikhail.startsev@tum.de, or any of the authors of [1] at < firstname.lastname > @tum.de.

 # VI.
 REFERENCES